 - The plan covers services from both in-network and out-of-network providers and includes, but is not limited to, discounts and allowances on exams, frames, standard lenses, contact lenses and laser vision correction.
 Additional discounts of up to 40% apply for services rendered by an in-network provider.

 Argonne offers two FSA programs, one for the payment of healthcare expenses and the other for dependent day care expense.
 Each calendar year, you decide whether you want to participate in one or both of the accounts.
 Once you have made that decision, you then estimate the amount of eligible expenses you are likely to have during the year and decide how much of your earnings you want to set aside to help pay for them.
 Because FSA contributions are untaxed at deposit and untaxed at withdrawal, you decrease your taxable income while increasing your spendable cash.

-Minimum and Maximum Carryover Amounts: The minimum amount that will carry over to the next year is $10.
-The maximum carryover amount is $500.
+Minimum and Maximum Carryover Amounts: The minimum amount that will carry over to the next plan year is $10.
+The maximum carryover amount is $550.

 Number of Times Allowed for Carryover: Employees can re-enroll in FSA every year.
-If no new account is established in the next year, any remaining balance between $10 and $500 will carry over for a maximum of two years.
+If no new account is established in the next year, any remaining balance between $10 and 20% of the allowed annual contribution amount will carry over for a maximum of two years.

 Dependent Care FSA